shural/qcoin/README.md

 # qcoin
 Cryptocurrency for project Apogeios.
 Value of the currency system grows as the quality of certain media IP based SW stack grows even better, the ecosystem grows stronger and the inhabitants of Apogeios internalizes more sense of quality.

+# Chronicles

-2AM, 3/18 Shanghai time, woke up.
+* 2AM, 03/18/2018 Shanghai time, woke up.
 Thanks to dearest Budha.
 All of a sudden, the ideas just swamped in from nowhere.
+* 5PM, 05/04/2018 Shanghai time.
+T - 30 days qcoin on chain.

 # why blockchain?
 There are two major challenges to lead Apogeios inhabitants through the transformation.